 Recommendations for your trip to Peru

-Peru is a super beautiful country that has a thousand things to do, but it is necessary as in any trip that one makes, take some things into consideration before and during the trip to avoid some situation that can annoy you.
+Peru is a super beautiful country that has a thousand things to do, but it is necessary, as in any trip, that one, take some things into consideration before and during the trip to avoid any problems or annoying situations.

 If you still don’t have your itinerary to travel to Peru, check out mine to help you with some ideas.